mjcarroll/uLogMe/README.md

 ----

-## Security concerns
+## Security concerns ?
-- TODO explain how is it secure, what is stored etc.
+uLogMe is very secure:

+- your data don't leave your computer!
+- only the number of keys hit is logged, not the details of which keys were hit (during time windows of 10 seconds)
+- you can safely delete any data, any time
+- for the window titles, *warning* every title is logged (including private browsing windows, for instance)

 ### *How can I clean my data ?*
 - Simply delete the `logs/` folder to completely remove your old data.

 ----

-## Known issues
+## :bug: Known issues
 - You may see *"address already in use"* if you try to run `python ulogme_serve.py`.
 Sometimes the system can get confused and takes a while to update what ports are being used (or the port can be actually used by another software).
 Use the optional argument to specify a different port, for example `$ python ulogme_serve.py 8125` and then go to `http://localhost:8125/` instead, for example.
 - Overview page is blank.
 Are you sure your browser supports ECMAScript 6 ?
 You can check it with these tools: [ES6 checker](https://ruanyf.github.io/es-checker/) or [Compat-Table ES6](https://kangax.github.io/compat-table/es6/).
 Any recent browser should be fine (Chrome and Firefox, at least).